ChenSJ98/chensj98.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 # About me
-Hi, I'm Shijie Chen, a second-year PhD student at The Ohio State University.
-I'm advised by Prof. Yu Su and Prof. Huan Sun.
+Hi, I'm Shijie Chen (陈士杰), a second-year Ph.D. student at The [Ohio State University](https://www.osu.edu/) (OSU) advised by [Prof. Yu Su](https://ysu1989.github.io) and [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
+Before joining OSU, I obtained my bachelor's degree from [Southern University of Science and Technology](https://www.sustech.edu.cn) (SUSTech) in Shenzhen, China.

+My research interest lies in natural language processing (NLP) with an emphasis on semantic parsing and task-oriented dialogue systems.